gdsjayjang/KROVEX/README.md

 ## Run the main code
 - To run the main code: `python main.py`

-- To run the ablation code: `python main_ablation.py`

-- To run a code on only a few batches, epochs, and folds, you can change them in: `.\configs\config.yaml`
+- To run the code on only a few batches, epochs, and folds, you can change them in: `.\configs\config.yaml`

 ## Use KROVEX on a new dataset
 To implement a new dataset, you need to select descriptors through a `Descriptor Selection`.
 Check `\descriptor_selection` folder.